 Opening an Account With Scion Asset Management

 You’ll generally have two options if you’re interested in opening an account with Scion Asset Management.
 If you live near Saratoga, you can stop by the firm’s office to speak with a representative.
-You can also set up an appointment with a financial advisor by calling the firm at (408) 441-8400.
+You can also set up an appointment with an employee by calling the firm at (408) 441-8400.

 All information was accurate as of the writing of this article.